kinitic/web-crawler/README.md

 A lot more tests need to be written.

-Also, need to add validation so that only domains are allowed to be entered.
+Also, need to add validation so that only pure domains are allowed to be entered. eg. http://www.kinitic.com shpuld be accepted; but http://www.kinitic.com/info should NOT

 ### Assumptions

 - Tomcat is installed
 - Maven is installed

+- An internal link within the domain will only ever be crawled once, regardless of how many times it appears on different pages.